MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-azd-enable-a-project.md

         host: appservice
     ```
     - **name**: Root element.
 Required.
 Name of the application.
-    - **services**: Root elemnt.
+    - **services**: Root element.
 Required.
 Definition of services that is part of the app.
     - **web**: Required.
 Name of the service.
-Can be any name, e.g. api, web.
+Can be any name, for example, api, web.
     - **project**: Required.
 Path to the service source code directory.
     - **language**: Service implementation language. "py" for Python.
 If not specified, .NET will be assumed.
     - **host**: Type of Azure resource used for service implementation. "appservice" for Azure App Service.
 If not required, appservice is assumed.